Don Larsen, Only Pitcher To Pitch A Perfect World Series Game, Passes Away At 90

 Larsen’s Post-Perfect Game Career

-Like his career before his perfect game, Larsen’s career afterwards was equally lackluster.
+Like his career before his perfect game, Larsen’s career afterward was equally lackluster.
 He never won more than 10 games in a season, and retired after 14 seasons with a record of 81-91.

 We are deeply saddened to learn of the passing of Don Larsen, who remained a welcome & familiar face at our annual Old-Timers’ Day celebrations.
 The Yankees organization extends its deepest condolences to Don’s family and friends during this difficult time.
 He will be missed. pic.twitter.com/OgOdofzSTS